Program overview

 • Editor: Works in post-production to assemble footage, add sound, and create the final cut of a film or video project.

-These roles highlight the diverse opportunities available to graduates, allowing them to contribute to various aspects of the film production industry.
+These roles highlight the diverse opportunities available to graduates, allowing them to contribute to the vibrant film production industry in Canada.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.